-16(k 17(k)

-Other expenses, including the following:
+17(k) MINUS Other expenses, including the following:

-- ancillary expense;
+ancillary expense;

-- · franchise taxes and fees;
+franchise taxes and fees;

-- · general building;
+general building;

-- miscellaneous;
+• miscellaneous;

-- on-going costs associated with any Interest Rate Cap Agreement;
+ongoing costs associated with any Interest

+Rate Cap Agreement;

-- other expenses/costs; and
+other expenses/costs; and

-- for STR-:
+• for STR:

-- taxes, fees, etc. imposed by the governing jurisdiction; and
+- taxes, fees, etc. imposed by the governing

+jurisdiction; and

-- if applicable, the difference in actual lease STR income and an equivalent market rate apartment rent (as if leased as an apartment unit).
+- if applicable, the difference in actual lease

+STR income and an equivalent market rate

+apartment rent (as if leased as an apartment

+unit).

-For example, if actual lease STR income for a unit is \$1,000 and market rate residential rent for that unit is \$900, then deduct \$1,200 (\$1,000 - \$900 = \$100 x 12 months) as an Otherother expense.
+For example, if actual lease STR income for a

+unit is \$1,000 and market rate residential rent

+for that unit is \$900, then deduct \$1,200

+(\$1,000 - \$900 = \$100 x 12 months) as an

+"other" expense.

 Do not include the following:

-- amortization:
+• amortization;

-- depreciation;
+• depreciation;

-- entity (i.e., filing, license, etc.);
+• entity (i.e., filing, license, etc.);

-- financing fees;
+• financing fees;

-- initial or upfront costs associated with any Interest Rate Cap Agreement;
+• initial or upfront costs associated with any

+Interest Rate Cap Agreement;

-- interest;
+• interest;

-- legal fees associated with securing Mortgage Loans;
+• legal fees associated with securing Mortgage

+Loans;

-- · life insurance:
+life insurance;

-- ownersowner's draw;
+• owner's draw;

-- · partnership fees;
+partnership fees;

-- principal payments on any loan;
+principal payments on any loan;

-- · sales tax paid; and
+sales tax paid; and

-- trust account fees.
+trust account fees.

-17 18 MINUS Ground rent for any Ground Lease or any master lease.
+18 MINUS For a Condominium Property or a Shared Use Property: • annual assessment fees, including any expected assessment fee escalation; and • any known special assessments.
+19 MINUS Ground rent for any Ground Lease or any master lease.
 Ground Lease bonus rent and/or escalations during the term of the Mortgage Loan must be considered when calculating Underwritten NCF and analyzing refinance risk.
-EQUAL S UNDERWRITTEN NOI 18 19 MINUS Replacement Reserve expense, including a • a-minimum annual amount of \$200 per unit, or • a-greater amount if required in Part II, Chapter 4: Inspections and Reserves, Section 404: Replacement Reserve.
+EQUAL S UNDERWRITTEN NOI 20 MINUS Replacement Reserve expense, including a • minimum annual amount of \$200 per unit, or • greater amount if required in Part II, Chapter 4: Inspections and Reserves, Section 405: Replacement Reserve.
 Replacement Reserve expense must be included whether the escrow is funded or not.
-EQUAL S UNDERWRITTEN NCF
+EQUAL S UNDERWRITTEN NCF ltem Function Description 1 Underwritten NCF per Part II, Chapter 2: Valuation and Income, Section 203.01: Underwritten Net Cash Flow (Underwritten NCF).

-202.02 Underwritten DSCR
+203.02 Underwritten DSCR